-Ms. Tay Tze Wen (Alternate Director to Mr. Koh Keng Siang)
+Ms. Tay Tze Wen

+(Alternate Director to

+Mr. Koh Keng Siang)

 Ms. Tay Tze Wen was appointed as an Alternate Director to Mr. Koh Keng Siang on 1 March 2023.
 She has more than 20 years' experience in auditing, accounting and finance.
-Ms. Tay currently holds the position of Group Financial Controller ("GFC") in Koh Brothers Group Limited (which is our ultimate Controlling Shareholder through its shareholding interest in Koh Brothers Eco Engineering Limited).
-As the GFC, she oversees Koh Brothers Group Limited's financial affairs including accounting, finance, treasury, taxation as well as risk management.
+Ms. Tay currently holds the position of Financial Controller (the "FC") in Koh Brothers Group Limited (which is our ultimate Controlling Shareholder through its shareholding interest in Koh Brothers Eco Engineering Limited).
+As the FC, she oversees Koh Brothers Group Limited's financial affairs including accounting, finance, treasury, taxation as well as risk management.